 Dirty Electricity Measurements

 The moment Thomas Edison sent current down the line in 1882, He generated electric fields, magnetic fields and transient pulses from 5 Hz up to 400 kHz also known as “Dirty Electricity”.
-Samuel Milham, author of Dirty Electricity (Electrification and the Diseases of Civilization) illustrated in a very profound manner what electrification brought to humanity besides the comfort.
+Samuel Milham, author of Dirty Electricity (Electrification and the Diseases of Civilization) illustrated in a very profound manner what electrification brought to humanity along with comfort.

 filters deactivated (meter reading 129 GS)